 compute 1 all body/local type 1 2 3 compute 1 all body/local 3 6

 Define a computation that calculates properties of individual body sub-particles.
 The number of datums generated, aggregated across all processors, equals the number of body sub-particles plus the number of non-body particles in the system, modified by the group parameter as explained below.
-See Section 6.14 of the manual and the body doc page for more details on using body particles.
+See the Howto body doc page for more details on using body particles.